itsallan/firebase-realtimedb-to-supabase/README.md

 4. Include the API key as well.
 5. Click the button below to start uploading your JSON data.
 You'll see a progress bar indicating the transfer status.

+## Contributing

+Contributions are always welcome!
+[Download source code]() Make sure you have webpack installed

 ## Authors